orientechnologies/orientdb-docs/source/Configuration.md

 ##### db.makeFullCheckpointOnSchemaChange

-When index schema is changed full checkpoint is performed.
+When index schema is changed, a full checkpoint is performed..

 ```
 Setting name...: db.makeFullCheckpointOnSchemaChange